 PIs: Jocelyn Dautel (Lead) • Laura Taylor (Co-PI) • Aidan Feeney (Co-PI) • John Coley (Co-PI)

-Jocelyn Dautel (PI) is a Lecturer in the School of Psychology at Queen's University Belfast.
+Jocelyn Dautel (PI) is a Senior Lecturer (Associate Professor) in the School of Psychology at Queen's University Belfast.
 Dr. Dautel studies how children navigate their social worlds, especially when they are divided.
 Using methods from cognitive and social development, she investigates when, and how, social and cultural contexts influence social cognition, with a focus on the development of non-visible social categories (e.g. language, religion, nationality).
 Her research finds that variation in children’s cultural and historical context, exposure to diversity, family socialization, and perceptions of intergroup conflict, can all influence social and moral cognition and behavior.
 Dr. Dautel has published comparative research with samples from Croatia, Kosovo, Ireland, Israel, Northern Ireland, the Republic of North Macedonia, South Korea, and the USA, contributing to debates about unique and universal processes in the development of social cognition and intergroup behaviors.

 Laura Taylor (co-PI) is an Assistant Professor in Psychology at University College Dublin.
 Dr. Taylor integrates peace studies with developmental and social psychology to study positive development and intergroup relations among children.
 She studies cross-cultural risk and resilience processes related to peacebuilding among children in divided societies, with a focus on family transmission of values and beliefs.
 Dr. Taylor has advanced quantitative training uses multiple methods (e.g., qualitative, experimental), and has developed and adapted cross-cultural measures for children and families.
 Her long-term goal is to develop programs to enable children and families to engage in positive social change.
 She has published collaborative research in Colombia, Croatia, Kosovo, Ireland, Israel, Republic of North Macedonia, and Northern Ireland.